Mission:To match children and youth, who will benefit, with mentors who will help them build confidence and self-esteem.

 Check out these other helpful resources

 What is a mentor?
-To put it simply, a mentor is a mature adult who enjoys being with children and youth and wants to make a positive difference in their lives.
-You don't need to have specific talents or skills, you don't need to "look" a certain way or even be a certain age; mentors come in various shapes and sizes with their own unique life experiences to share with a young person.
+To put it simply, a mentor is a mature adult who wants to make a positive difference in the lives of children and youth.
+You don't need to have specific talents or skills, or even be a certain age; mentors come with their own unique life experiences to share with a young person.

 However, there is certainly a lot more that goes into being a mentor so it is important to consider your ability to communicate with young people, to engage in activities with young people and to adapt to their varying needs.
 (If you are unsure about your ability to mentor, check out the "is mentoring for me" page to walk through our mentoring quiz).